 This page is for the use of California libraries in planning and funding Día celebrations and children/family literacy programs in general.

-California State Library.
 Día Programming Funds.
 The State Library will provide up to $500 in cost reimbursement to California public libraries, for books and supplies for Día programs.
 Some restrictions apply.
 Application deadline: March 25, 2019.
-Details

-REFORMA National.
 REFORMA National is offering five $300 mini-grants for Día programming to public and school libraries.
 This grant is open NOW and applications will be accepted until March 18, 2019.
-Details

-REFORMA Los Angeles.
 REFORMA Los Angeles is offering a $300 mini-grant for Día programming to public and school libraries in Los Angeles County.
 Applications available in March 2019.
-Details

 - Celebrate Día Guide (First Time Books)